metabase/metabase/docs/operations-guide/environment-variables.md

 #### `MB_JETTY_HOST`

 Type: string<br>
-Default: `null`
+Default: `localhost` for JAR, `0.0.0.0` for Docker

 Configure a host either as a host name or IP address to identify a specific network interface on which to listen.
-If not set or set to `"0.0.0.0"`, Metabase listens on all network interfaces.
+If set to `"0.0.0.0"`, Metabase listens on all network interfaces.
 It will listen on the port specified in [MB_JETTY_PORT](#MB_JETTY_PORT).

 #### `MB_JETTY_JOIN`